 - This model doesn’t include Fitbit Pay for wrist-based payments

-- Only four days battery life, which is the less we’ve seen on a Fitbit
+- Only four days of battery life, which is the less we’ve seen on a Fitbit

 5. Fitbit Ionic Watch